Syphon Filter 2: Reception

 While most reviewers praised the game, the voice-acting was panned.
-Gerstmann stated that some of Gabe's lines and vocal inflection don't fit in some parts of the game.
-Perry called the voice acting "truly awful", while Patrick Klepek of Gaming Age called the voice acting "sub-par".
+Gerstmann stated: "Some of Gabe's lines and vocal inflection really don't fit the current situation, making it sound as if he were lounging by the pool instead of taking heavy fire from entrenched enemies."
+Perry called the voice acting "truly awful", while Patrick Klepek of Gaming Age called the voice acting "sub-par", continuing: "[...] the accents given to some of the characters are just terrible, though Gabe's voice is probably the worst offender of them all."